About Us

 The Alliance strengthens organisations, and the connectivity between them, through story, training and advocacy – for social and economic progress in the Hunter Region.

 The Alliance was born out of a need identified by several local, experienced community leaders and organisers who had seen the model work for Sydney Alliance and Queensland Community Alliance.
-Many conversations were had over 18 months during 2018-2019 with community leaders throughout the region to tap the enthusiasm for starting the Alliance.
+Many conversations happened over 18 months during 2018-2019 with community leaders throughout the region to tap the enthusiasm for starting the Alliance.

 A core group of diverse local organisations then raised funds to employ an organiser.
 Those organisations were: Catholic Diocese of Maitland-Newcastle, Community Disability Alliance Hunter, Hunter Presbytery of the Uniting Church in Australia and The Wilderness Society Newcastle.